 The unique aspect of this mountain walk is the photogenic wooden steps that lead from the mountain base right up to the top.
-This wooden walkway was recently upgraded and has since earned the nickname “Stairway to Heaven” due to its popularity with locals and visitors.
-Before we even get to the mountain base though, there is quite a walk from the car park over hills and through the beautiful Cuilcagh Park bogland.
+Before we even get to the mountain base though, there is quite a walk from the car park over hills and through the Cuilcagh Park farmland and bog habitat.
 The long walk is well worth the views experienced from on top of Cuilcagh Mountain.

-Due to the exceeding popularity of the Cuilcagh Mountain Walk – mostly due to social media - make sure to plan in advance and leave enough time.
+Due to the exceeding popularity of mountain walk - mostly due to social media - make sure to plan in advance and leave enough time.
 There are very limited car parking spaces available and increasing crowds.

 The mountain is known for it's famous wooden boardwalk, nicknamed the "stairway to heaven" - which was installed to protect the surrounding rare blanket bog habitat.

 SEE MORE OF MY LANDSCAPE PHOTOGRAPHY FROM AROUND NORTHERN IRELAND